loftylows/your-score-keeper/README.md

 - `package.json` contains information about your dependencies and devDependencies.
 If you’re using a tool like `npm` or `yarn`, you won’t have to worry about this much.

 - `tsconfig.json` is our recommended setup for TypeScript.

-You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of the documentation.